 An alternative way of creating an organogram using excel is using an organization chart template.
-For example, the following steps can be followed to this effect.
+For instance, the following steps can be followed to this effect.

 5.1 Download the template

 Firstly, download a befitting organizational chart template for Excel from the internet.
-There are numerous sources for these templates that are available free of cost.
+There are numerous sources that are available free of cost.
 The template outlines all the necessary sections needed in a standard org chart.

 5.2 Add employees